 Growing up my family didn’t really celebrate Advent and my childhood home never had an Advent wreath or the other popular item, an Advent calendar.
 We basically had Jesus and Santa.

-From there, we were asked to apply all of these to our daily lives.
-I immediately thought of yet another comparison, that of St. Nicholas and Santa.
-Considered the “first Santa” by Catholics, good ole St. Nick wore a red coat like Santa, had a beard, and loved to share and give.
+Tomorrow Catholics celebrate the Feast of St. Nicholas (and my dog Nikki’s birthday…named after the saint!)
+Considered the “first Santa,” good ole St. Nick wore a red coat like Santa, had a beard, and loved to share and give.
 He’s also mentioned in the classic “The Night Before Christmas.”
 Who knew?!

 A very rich and generous man, St. Nicholas heard about a family that didn’t have enough money to buy food so he snuck onto their roof and threw some gold coins down their chimney.
 The coins landed in their stockings, which were hanging over the fire to dry.
 This, my friends, is why we hang stockings on fireplaces and put treats in them!

 And why do we give presents?
 Well, think of the 3 Kings.
 They brought gifts to the infant King and by giving to others, we model their generous act.
 Our daughter Kristen only gets three presents at Christmas, which has been our family tradition all her life.
 If three gifts were good enough for Jesus, they are certainly good enough for the rest of us!